U.S. pulls out envoy to Syria, southern strike spreads

 Ford also infuriated Syria's rulers with his high profile gestures of support for the seven-month-old grassroots protest movement seeking to oust Assad.

-He was cheered when he went in July to the anti-Assad hotbed city of Hama, which was later stormed by tanks, ignoring a ban on diplomats traveling outside the Damascus area.
+He was cheered when he went in July to the anti-Assad hotbed city of Hama, which was later stormed by tanks, ignoring a ban on diplomats travelling outside the Damascus area.

 (Additional reporting by Arshad Mohammed in Washington and Suleiman al-Khalidi in Amman; Editing by Dominic Evans, Cynthia Osterman and Todd Eastham)